osteele/p5-server/README.md

 This project builds on these libraries and frameworks:

-* commander, for parsing command-line arguments
+* commander, chalk, and update-notifier for command-line-y stuff
 * esprima and node-html-parser for parsing JavaScript and HTML, respectively
 * expressjs for the web server
 * livereload for the live reload functionality